supakeen/pinnwand/doc/configuration.rst

   # The footer in raw HTML, shown at the bottom of the page and handy to link to
   # your previously configured pages.
   footer = 'View <a href="//github.com/supakeen/pinnwand" target="_BLANK">source code</a>, the <a href="/removal">removal</a> or <a href="/expiry">expiry</a> stories, or read the <a href="/about">about</a> page.'

+  # HTML for the 'help text' that can be shown above the paste area, if left
+  # empty no help text will be shown.
+  paste_help = "<p>Welcome to pinnwand, this site is a pastebin.
+It allows you to share code with others.
+If you write code in the text area below and press the paste button you will be given a link you can share with others so they can view your code as well.</p><p>People with the link can view your pasted code, only you can remove your paste and it expires automatically.
+Note that anyone could guess the URI to your paste so don't rely on it being private.</p>"

 This example file shows all currently possible configuration options.